STONY BROOK UNIVERISTY HOSPITAL RESIDENCY PROGRAM

 WE PARTICIPATE IN ERAS

-Invitations will be e-mailed December 2018
+Invitations will be mailed out in December 2023

 The University Hospital Graduate Medical Education programs share common criteria and processes for the recruitment and selection of residency training candidates.
 A selection committee exists within each residency program and consists of, at a minimum, the program director, and a faculty member.
 Additional members are included at the discretion of the residency director.
 This committee reviews all applicants and is responsible for selection of applicants for interview, participation in the interview process and the final choice of applicants to be ranked in the NRMP match or offered contracts independent of the match when this option is allowed.

 The University Hospital programs require that all residency applicants meet uniform eligibility standards, detailed below.
 In addition, each training program, as set forth in their program requirements, may have additional requirements to be met for an application to be considered.
 The application process meets all requirements of the Equal Employment Opportunity and the Americans with Disability Act, in ensuring that all qualified applicants are afforded a review without discrimination based on sex, race, age, religion, color, national origin, disability or veteran status.

 General and minimum requirements for eligibility for consideration for a training program at University Hospital are:

 - A graduate of a United States or Canadian Liaison Committee on Medical Education (LCME) accredited medical school, OR

 - A graduate of an American or Canadian Osteopathic Association accredited medical school OR

 - A graduate of a medical school outside of the United States who meets one of the following qualifications: